 rainmeter manager

 Skins can be dragged around the desktop so you can easily place them wherever you see fit.
-Once you are satisfied with a layout, you can save it by going to the Layout tab.
+Once you are satisfied with a layout, save it by going to the Layout tab.
 Here, you can give a name to your layout, before you click the Save button.

 rainmeter skin desktop layout